orgua/shepherd_v2_planning/10_concept_testbed.rst

     - phyServer: gets power, ethernet, USV, cooling, ...
     - vServer: prefered by ZIH, free of charge, 3-5 Days prepare -> vServer-SelfService_
     - ZIH offers Sub-Domains on Website -> SubDomain-FAQ_
+    - extended storage can be requested for research-groups: Gruppenlaufwerk_
 - ZIH-Rules for using their infrastructure
     - central dhcp: only by IT-Admin of facility -> DHCP-FAQ_
     - network access: IT-Admin .. `FAQ <https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/bereitstellung_datennetz>`_